 Applications for CLIP 2022 Cohort Being Accepted

 Applications are being accepted for the Central Louisiana Instructional Partnership program 2022 cohort.
 CLIP is a teacher residency program focusing on developing middle school Math and Science teachers in high-needs schools in Central Louisiana.
-The deadline to apply is March 31, 2022, and the program will run from June 2022 through August 2023.
+The deadline to apply has been extended to April 15, 2022, and the program will run from June 2022 through August 2023.

 To qualify, applicants must have earned an undergraduate degree, must not have a teacher certification, and must meet Northwestern State University's Master of Teaching graduate school requirements.

 To apply for CLIP, interested persons should complete and submit the 2022 CLIP application; compose and submit a required essay; sign and submit an Authorization Release form; and submit a current resume.
 Application forms can be found and downloaded from the “Documents to Download” section at the bottom of this web page.
 A CLIP Informational flyer is also available for download.
 Completed documents should be submitted by email to CLIP Field Coordinator Lindlay Howell at firstname.lastname@example.org, or by USPS mail to The Orchard Foundation, Attn: CLIP Field Coordinator, 1101 4th Street, Suite 101C, Alexandria, LA 71301.
 Incomplete applications will be withheld from consideration.

 Applicants must also apply to the Northwestern State University’s College of Education graduate school.
 To see the complete list of graduate school requirements and to apply online, visit https://education.nsula.edu.
 For more information, refer to the document NSU Requirements and Process 2022.

 The CLIP application may be submitted prior to applying to NSU’s graduate school.
 Complete CLIP program requirements will be reviewed during the applicant interview process.

 CLIP residents will participate in accelerated graduate program